-And then Pierre says, "I am taking you two to our house.
-You can spend the night there, Millie."
+And then Pierre says, "I am taking you guys to our house.
+You can spend the night there."

 "What?
-No!" yells Susie Le Q, who was back on the line and listening.
+No!" yells Susie Le Q, who was back on the line.
 "We are stuck in the snow.
 We can't get up the ......"

 I sent my sweet Sven a text, "In case you care, I am in a snowstorm wearing sandals."

-I got my shoes and socks on while Pierre drove us to the condo, up the hill and into the driveway.
+I pulled my shoes and socks on while Pierre drove us to the condo, up the hill and into the driveway.

 And then he went to save the sisters.

-After several failed attempts of getting that car up the hill Pierre kicked the ladies out of Victoria's car and he pulled it into a lot at the bottom of the hill to spend the night.
+After several failed attempts of getting their car up the hill Pierre kicked those ladies out of Victoria's car, and he pulled it into a lot at the bottom of the hill to spend the night.

-That is why my mom took an elbow of Louisa's and an elbow of mine and we baby-stepped our way up that slippery hill.
+That is why my mom took an elbow of Louisa's and an elbow of mine and we baby-stepped our way up the slippery hill.

-That is why Victoria and Louisa helped Susie Le Q up that same hill.
+That is also why Victoria and Louisa helped Susie Le Q up that same hill.